Payback time: a Christmas story

 Edna was drifting in an out of consciousness, but when she was awake she was lucid.
 She was hounding the staff: “Have you found a priest for me yet?”

-Fortunately, someone remembered hearing that a young priest was spending his vacation at his sister's home just a few blocks from the hospital.
+Fortunately, someone remembered hearing that a young priest, temporarily home during a year of study abroad, was spending his vacation at his sister’s home just a few blocks from the hospital.
 The nurses tracked him down, and the young priest quickly agreed to come bring the sacraments to a dying woman.

 When he entered the room, the priest saw a wizened little grey-haired woman asleep in her bed.
 He thought he would awaken her gently by whispering her name.
 But when he saw the name listed on the chart on the foot of her bed, he blurted it out aloud: “Edna Costello!”